datanucleus/datanucleus-api-jpa/README.md

 # datanucleus-api-jpa

-Support for DataNucleus persistence using the JPA API (JSR0220, JSR0317, JSR0338)
+Support for DataNucleus persistence using the JPA API (JSR0220, JSR0317, JSR0338).
+JPA "persistence provider" is _org.datanucleus.api.jpa.PersistenceProviderImpl_.
+JPA EntityManagerFactory is implemented by _org.datanucleus.api.jpa.JPAEntityManagerFactory_.
+JPA EntityManager is implemted by _org.datanucleus.api.jpa.JPAEntityManager_.

 This is built using Maven, by executing `mvn clean install` which installs the built jar in your local Maven repository.

 ## KeyFacts